dataforseo/TypeScriptClient/docs/classes/BusinessDataTripadvisorReviewsTaskPostRequestInfo.md

 parsing depth
 optional field
-number of reviews in SERP
+number of reviews in SERP;
-we strongly recommend setting the parsing depth in the multiples of ten, because our systems processes ten reviews in a row default value: 10
+we strongly recommend setting the parsing depth in the multiples of ten, because our systems processes ten reviews in a row;
+default value: 10;
+max value: 4490

 #### Implementation of